Wheat Holding Higher at Midday

-The wheat complex is continuing strength on Thursday, with contracts higher across the three exchanges.
-Chicago SRW futures are 3 to 4 cents higher so far.
-KC HRW futures are 3 to 4 cents in the green on Thursday.
-MPLS spring wheat is up 5 to 6 cents at midday
+The wheat complex continued strength on Thursday, with contracts higher across the three exchanges.
+Chicago SRW futures close with contracts 5 to 6 cents in the green.
+KC HRW futures were up 4 to 5 cents in the front months.
+Thursday.
+MPLS spring wheat was 7 to 9 cents higher at the close.

-Export Sales data released this morning showed wheat sales for the week ending on January 22 at 558,201 MT, on the high end of 275,000 and 600,000 MT estimates.
+Export Sales data released this morning showed wheat sales for the week ending on January 22 at 558,201 MT.
 That was back down from last week but 22.39% above the same week last year.
+The largest buyer was Japan at 141,300 MT, with 96,800 MT sold to Mexico and 90,500 TM to Nigeria.

 Monthly Census trade data totaled 1.616 MMT (59.4 mbu) during November, a 5-year high for the month.